+The UI design will be responsive in nature.

 Out of Scope

 Note whether there are features that would enrich this requirement but that we do not have the time to do now within the current feature development.
 List the name and requirement number of each feature (as recorded in Accept).